NamitaMalik/JavaScript-Inheritance-Revisited/README.md

 ![Figure 2 - Inheritance Revisited.jpg](https://raw.githubusercontent.com/NamitaMalik/JavaScript-Inheritance-Revisited/master/Figure%202%20-%20Inheritance%20Revisited.jpg)

-**Third Solution**:

-> NOTE: With the help of Second and Third solution, our Remaining Problem will solve. :-)

-we passed some properties to our **Peacock** object which could not be done in the previous implementation.
+**Third Solution**: we passed some properties to our **Peacock** object which could not be done in the previous implementation.
 We have passed "White" , "10m/s" and "snakes" to our Peacock object.
 So how are we able to do this?

 Closely see the ```Peacock``` function and notice that we have made the ```Bird``` function point to the ```Peacock``` object.
 We have used ```call``` here as we know that there is no ```super``` keyword in ```JavaScript``` to point to the parent constructor.
 Similarily, we have made ```LivingThing``` function point to the peacock object.
 So the gist is that we are executing ```LivingThing``` and ```Bird``` functions in ```context``` to ```Peacock``` object.